Daph1986/Postfly-business-card-creator/README.md

 + upload an own photo or logo
 + choose a background color
 + edit text content
-+ download the designed card as a pdf file
++ download the designed card as a low res jpeg file
 + choose the paper type
 + choose the quantity